csoltenborn/GoogleTestAdapter/README.md

 In the last couple of months, I noticed that my private laptop certainly has a finite lifetime.
 Thinking about the requirements a new one has to stand up to, I realized that developing and supporting *Google Test Adapter* has in the last years been one of the major use cases of that laptop.
 Thus, I decided to take this as reason for from now on accepting donations :-)

+Update: In the meantime, I have received a few donations, and some rather generous ones (thanks again to everybody - the new laptop is great :-) ), but since I'm still quite far away from my original donation goal of collecting half of the laptop's price, I will leave this section as is.

 Therefore, if you would like to appreciate development and support of *Google Test Adapter*, **please consider to donate!**

 [![Donate to Google Test Adapter](https://www.paypalobjects.com/en_US/DE/i/btn/btn_donateCC_LG.gif "Donate to Google Test Adapter")](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=YWJX68LZWGN5S)